 - Transfer must be on a gross (trade for trade) basis.
 Any attempt at netting creates delay and creates a multi-tier market infrastructure that will impede innovation.
 We have Real Time Gross Settlement (RTGS) today – between Central Banks.
 The disruptive change is RTGS between individuals and companies in a permissionless network (i.e the way that the Internet works).

 The conceptual requirements have been known a long time.
 We had to wait all this time for a technology to enable this.
 Then along came Blockchain…

-Note that the donkey does NOT need to become as fast as the Ferrari.
-In fact, it might be good for the Ferrari to slow down a bit as few can argue that High Frequency Trading (HFT) adds much value other than for HFT traders.
+Note that the donkey does NOT need to become as fast as the race car.
+In fact, it might be good for the race car to slow down a bit as few can argue that High Frequency Trading (HFT) adds much value other than for HFT traders.
 What matters is that trading and settlement happens at the same time.
 This is precisely what happens on Crypto Exchanges.
 You send something with BTC or ETH and get a Token instantly in your wallet.
 Smart Contracts enable simple conditional multi-party logic (when party A does X, send Y to Party B).

 VC Funds tell the story that investors don’t want liquidity in early stage equity, because those VC Funds need long term committed capital.
-It is true that investor don’t need liquidity, but want is different.
-There are three reasons why investors want liquidity:
+It is true that investor don’t need liquidity, but there are three reasons why investors want liquidity.

 - optionality.
 You invest in Startup A, but then see a better deal in Startup B and you want to sell your equity in Startup A in order to buy that better deal in Startup B without changing your allocation to early stage equity.